SAP-samples/btp-azure-opensap/Week3/Unit4/README.md

 3.5 Go again to SAP Workflow Management, where you will find as well that lately created task has been completed.
   ![Confirm request](./images/u4_task_completed_2.png)

+3.6.
+Please make sure that the JAVA application is running in case you will continue working on another day, since BTP Trial environment overnight is stopping all running applications.
+In appendix you can find [how to start the Java Application](#appendix).

 ## Step 4 - Troubleshooting

 There are two approaches, to troubleshoot the application and adaptive cards, in case you are facing issues.